OSGeo/PROJ/docs/source/specifications/geodetictiffgrids.rst

     Values recognized by PROJ currently are:

     - ``HORIZONTAL_OFFSET``: implies the presence of at least two samples.
-      The first sample must contain the latitude offset and the second sample must contain the longitude offset.
+      For grids referenced in geographic coordinates, the first sample must contain the latitude offset and the second sample must contain the longitude offset.
+      For grids referenced in projected coordinates (supported since PROJ 9.4), the first sample must contain the easting offset and the second sample must contain the northing offset.
       The offset may also be expressed as a speed per year for temporal gridshifting.
-      Corresponds to PROJ :ref:`hgridshift` method.
+      Corresponds to PROJ :ref:`hgridshift` (only for grids referenced in geographic coordinates) and :ref:`gridshift` methods (for grids referenced both in geographic and projected coordinates)

     - ``GEOGRAPHIC_3D_OFFSET``: implies the presence of at least 3 samples.
       The first sample must contain the latitude offset, the second